 Below: Not long ago, PML-N’s leader and Punjab’s ironman, Shehbaz Sharif, had announced about his political opponent PPP leader Asif Zardari that he will drag Zardari on Lahore roads.

 Below: This is a legendary statement by Altaf Hussain, London-based self-exiled leader of Karachi and Hyderabad’s ‘owner’ party, Mutahidda Qaumi Movement (MQM).

-Translation: You measure your size, we’ll prepare bodybag (bori).
+Translation: You measure your size, we will prepare bodybag (bori).

 What is common among these slogans and statements?
 A language of violence and threat.

 In no way, I am blaming these leaders for using this type of language, not even when Altaf Hussain lives in the world’s most civilised capital, London, and Imran Khan has graduated from Oxford, with 10 centuries of teaching civility to its student body, and Tahirul Qadri was coming from the most livable and cool, calm country, Canada.